-I participate in Marc Weidenbaum’sDisquiet Junto whenever I have the time and the brain space.
+I participate in Marc Weidenbaum’s Disquiet Junto whenever I have the time and the brain space.
 Once a week, he sends out an assignment, and you have a few days to produce a new piece of music to fit.
 Marc asks that you discuss your process in the track descriptions on SoundCloud, and I’m always happy to oblige.
 But my descriptions are usually terse.
 This week I thought I’d dive deep and document the whole process from soup to nuts, with screencaps and everything.

-I just completed a batch of new music, which was improvised freely in the studio and then shaped into structured tracks after the fact.
+I just completed a batch of new music, which was improvised freely in the studio and then later shaped into structured tracks.

 I thought it would be helpful to document the process behind this music, for a couple of reasons.
 First of all, I expect to be teaching this kind of production a lot more in the future.
 Second, knowing how the tracks were made might be helpful to you in enjoying them.
-Third, composing the music during or after recording rather than before has become the dominant pop production method, and I want to help my fellow highbrow musicians catch up to it.
+Third, composing the music during or after recording rather than before has become the dominant pop production method, and I want to help my fellow highbrow musicians to get hip to it.
 Continue reading